truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 Now that you have installed TrueNAS SCALE or migrated from TrueNAS CORE to SCALE, you can log into the SCALE web user interface (UI) to complete your initial system configuration and then begin managing data!
 {{< hint type=important >}}
 Important!
-Use only the web user interface (UI) or the [**TrueNAS CLI**]({{< relref "/SCALE/SCALECLIReference/_index.md" >}}) to make configuration changes to the system.
+Use only the web user interface (UI) to make configuration changes to the system.
 {{< /hint >}}

 {{< expand "Can I configure TrueNAS SCALE using a CLI?" "v" >}}
-After installing TrueNAS, you can configure and use the system through the UI.
+After installing TrueNAS, configure and use the system through the UI.

-By default, using the **LINUX Shell** command-line interface (CLI) to modify the system *does not modify the settings database.
-If the system restarts it reverts to the original database settings and wipes any user-made command line changes.
+By default, using the LINUX shell command-line interface (CLI) to modify the system *does not modify the settings database.

-The SCALE [**TrueNAS CLI**]({{< relref "/SCALE/SCALECLIReference/_index.md" >}}) allows administrators experienced with CLI configuration to configure SCALE settings just as in the UI.
-The **TrueNAS CLI** functions like a text-based version of the web UI with many functional areas grouped into parent and child namespaces that mirror the counterparts in the SCALE UI.
+After a system restart, changes made in the CLI revert to the original database settings, wiping away any user-made command line changes.
 {{< /expand >}}

 ## Web Interface Access
 TrueNAS automatically creates several ways to access the UI, but you might need to adjust the default settings for your network environment.

 By default, a fresh install of TrueNAS SCALE provides a default address for logging in to the web interface.